 ACDS is responsible for submitting the consolidated application, on behalf of the County and the Homeless Coalition, for the Maryland State Homelessness Solutions Program (HSP).
-However, in response to the COVID-19 crisis, there was not a competitive application process and grants were level funded for Local Fiscal Year 2021.
-A total of \$552,000 was awarded to the County in Local Fiscal Year 2021, and the County anticipate level funding for Local Fiscal Year 2022.
+ACDS anticipates level funding for previous year activities, plus additional funding for new projects.
+A total of \$552,000 was awarded to the County in Local Fiscal Year 2022.
+The County will seek to match this award through competitive funding for Local Fiscal Year 2023.
 These funds will be used to continue to provide housing stabilization and outreach funding to a number of community partners throughout the County.
-The services provided include emergency shelter, rapid re-housing, permanent supportive housing, case management, homelessness prevention and diversion services, and a homeless outreach day center.
+The services provided include:

+- Emergency shelter

+- Rapid re-housing

+- Case management

+- Homelessness prevention and diversion services

+- Homeless outreach day center